NCBI-Hackathons/HapPyNet/README.md

 ## Data sources

-   * LD Blocks : Non-overlapping LD blocks derived from 1KG data (hg19) were obtained from : *Approximately independent linkage disequilibrium blocks in human populations,Bioinformatics.
-2016 Jan 15; 32(2): 283–285 [doi:  10.1093/bioinformatics/btv546]*.
+   * LD Blocks : Non-overlapping LD blocks derived from 1KG data (hg19) were obtained from : *Approximately independent linkage disequilibrium blocks in human populations, Bioinformatics.
+2016 Jan 15; 32(2): 283–285 [doi:  10.1093/bioinformatics/btv546](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4731402/)*.
 Using NCBI's online remapping tool these regions were mapped to GRCh38 with merge fragments turned ON to make sure each LD block is not fragmented

    * RNASeq samples: Initial training set from healthy and disease samples were obtained from SRA.
 The disease sample selection query was: `(AML) AND "Homo sapiens"[orgn:__txid9606] NOT ChIP-Seq`.
 List of SRR samples used are provided [here](test_data/SRR_lists)